paulkeegan105/kc-training-app/open-questions.md

 **10. A max coaches per group is referenced but never defined.** Two coaching parents of one child both go to that child's group "if it stays within the coach limits" — the Inputs list only a *minimum*.
 Is there a maximum, and is it a hard rule?

+**No longer applicable.** The conditional it hangs on is gone — allocation-rules.md now says simply that where a child has two parents coaching, both go to that child's group, so nothing references an undefined coach maximum any more.

 **11. The singleton pool can't always be a legal group.** Singletons are pooled into one group, which is "bound by the same min and max sizes".
 With three singletons and a minimum of five, you must top it up with non-singletons — is that intended?
 And a *single* singleton on the night can't satisfy the school floor anywhere; the spec doesn't say what to do or what to show.

+**Partly overtaken.** The min/max wording it quotes no longer exists and sizes now give way before the staffing rules, so an undersized singleton group is no longer an outright rule break — but the lone singleton who can't satisfy the school floor at all is still unaddressed.

+**41. "A coach can only be placed in a group with their own child" reads as an absolute, but a manual move is allowed to break a hard rule.** The Coaches section in `app-spec.md` states the pairing as something that simply cannot be otherwise, while Manual changes in `allocation-rules.md` says a manual move can break a hard rule, and that this should be allowed and shown.
+Can an admin move a coach away from their child by hand?

+**Answered.** The absolute reading applies to the allocation engine, which never places a coach away from their child.
+An admin can still move one by hand, and it is treated like any other hard-rule break — allowed, and shown to the admin with the same warning.

 ## Gaps that block a build

 **12. Min/max players per group and min coaches per group are all TBC** — the entire group-count derivation depends on them.
 Are they set per team, per event, or per event type, and who sets them?

+**Answered (allocation-rules.md, "Settings"; app-spec.md, "Team settings"), apart from two numbers.** They are team settings, set per team by an admin because turnout and age change what works, and overridable on a single event — an override applies to that event only and never changes the team's settings.
+Defaults are now: maximum groups 10, minimum coaches per group 1, coach-to-child ratio 1:8, with the older age groups running 1:10.
+Max players per group no longer exists; the ratio and the target size replace it.
+Target group size and minimum group size are still TBC and are now the only two numbers outstanding — the specs record that they need the club.

 **13. Does allocation apply to matches at all?** A group is "one station at a training session, or one team at a match".
 Those aren't the same constraint: a match squad size is fixed by the code (e.g. Go Games sides), not by an admin's min/max.
 Does an admin set the group count directly for games?

 **14. The derivation always produces the maximum permitted number of groups.** Taking the lowest ceiling and clamping up to the floor means 30 players with min 5 / max 12 and 12 coaches gives six groups of five, not three of ten.
 Is "as many small groups as the coaches allow" the intent, and can the admin override the number?

+**No longer applicable.** The floor-and-ceiling arithmetic it describes has been replaced — the group count is now the one landing closest to the target group size within the maximum, and an admin can override it on an event.

 **15. Tiny or lopsided turnouts are undefined.** Four players with a minimum of five gives a ceiling of zero groups and a floor of one.
 Zero coaches, or one player, likewise.
 What should happen?

+**No longer applicable.** The new "When the rules can't all be met" section covers this — an unsatisfiable turnout is reported to the admin with the rule that fails and a suggested fix, and treated as a normal bad night rather than an undefined state.

 **16. A coach with two children in the same age group can't be in both their groups.** Twins and same-age siblings are common.
 Which child wins, or does the admin resolve it?